 The best finishers from the regional qualifiers who have not already qualified for the World Championships will be at the WQE in Naseby – 2 nations from Pacific-Asia, 4 from Europe, 1 from the Americas and the host nation.

 The NZ Men last reached a World Championship in 2012, when they finished 5th.
 It would be a first for the Kiwi Women if they qualify from Naseby.

-The eight Women's teams eligible for the WQE are Brazil, China, Czech Republic, Estonia, Finland, Hong Kong, Norway, and hosts New Zealand.
+The eight Women's teams confirmed* for the WQE are Brazil, China, Estonia, Finland, Hong Kong, Hungary, Poland, and hosts New Zealand.

-The Men's sides are Denmark, England, Finland, Guyana, Korea, Netherlands, New Zealand (after their 4th placing at the Pacific-Asia Championships), and joint hosts Australia.
+The Men's sides* are Brazil, Denmark, England, Korea, Netherlands, New Zealand (after their 4th placing at the Pacific-Asia Championships), Poland, and joint hosts Australia.